 Why buy a Chromebook?
 Well, they’re lighter, more portable, and generally have better battery life than their Windows or Mac counterparts.
-These are notebooks for students, professionals, and anyone else who needs a laptop designed to spend more time on the go than at a desk.
-The low price tags are the most attractive draw, however, as Chromebooks often sell for hundreds less than Windows counterparts.
+They’re also more secure, easier to manage, and receive a constant stream of updates.
+But the low price tags are the most attractive draw, as Chromebooks often sell for hundreds less than Windows counterparts.

-Nearly every major manufacturer offers their own spin on the Chromebook, and the market has never been more crowded.
-There’s a lot of options available that look similar at a glance, so we’ve narrowed things down for you by sorting through them all to pick four of the best Chromebooks.
+Nearly every major manufacturer offers their own spin on the Chromebook, which means there’s a lot of options available that look similar at a glance.
+We’ve narrowed things down for you by sorting through them all to pick four of the best Chromebooks, according to important, distinguishing categories.

 |Samsung Chromebook Pro||Best Chromebook overall||4 out of 5|